bakame-php/stackwatch/README.md

 #### Metrics recording

+Beyond its static methods, the `Profiler` also supports recording multiple individual calls.
-Apart from these static methods the `Profiler` can record each of the calls you made.
-For that, you will need to instantiate a new `Profiler` instance with the call you want to profile.
+To enable this, create a new `Profiler` instance by passing in the callback you wish to profile.

 ```php
 use Bakame\Aide\Profiler\Profiler;